Peacem4kr/file2prompt/README.md

 ### Step 2: Install the "Shopping list" Integration

-1. Install the standard [Shopping list](https://www.home-assistant.io/integrations/shopping_list) Integration in Home Assistant to create a shopping list (and start using it as main grocery list :D, in some shops with "client-cards" you can request your purchase history)
+1. Install the standard [Shopping list](https://www.home-assistant.io/integrations/shopping_list) Integration in Home Assistant to create a shopping list (and start using it as main grocery list :D, in some shops with "client-cards" you can request your purchase history which u can manually add to grocerylog.json (mind the timeformat, ask any LLM to fix it otherwise))
 2. Go to Settings → Integrations → + Add Integration
 3. Search for and install **Shopping list**